OneOfUsCodes/databaseCollection/database/realEstate/realEstateTerminology.md

-# 🏠 Real Estate Sector Schema
+# 🏠 Real Estate Sector Terminology

 A structured guide to profiling companies in the luxury real estate market.